Duluth outreach position on hold; will it help or hurt homeless?

-DULUTH – A proposal to hire a downtown street outreach worker with federal virus relief money has met resistance from City Council members and the local NAACP.
+DULUTH – A proposal to hire a downtown street outreach worker with federal pandemic relief money has met resistance from City Council members and the local NAACP.

 "We have people relying on us to make it perfect, and it is not perfect," Council Member Derek Medved said at Monday night's meeting.
-"We should be 100% ready to own it, and I'm not."
+"We should be 100 percent ready to own it, and I'm not."

 Other council members urged fast action given the need for the position — increased mental health crises and safety issues that the pandemic has exacerbated.